Tantobie

 Tantobie is a former colliery village in County Durham, England.
 It is situated 2 miles to the northwest of Stanley and the same distance to the north of Annfield Plain.

-Older maps of the area show the village under the name "Tantovy".
+Older maps of the area show the village under the name "Tantovy" and "Tantoby".
 The etymology is doubtful: it looks as if it ends in Old Norse by "village", "farm", like Lockerbie and Formby, but the meaning is uncertain.

 To the east is a small housing estate named 'Sleepy Valley', which is close to the village of Tanfield.